 There doesn’t seem to be a day that goes by at the moment without Google announcing another significant change to their operations.
 First Penguin and Panda turned search engine algorithms on their heads, and then Google Local came under the spotlight to receive a full makeover.

-Now pay per click results engine AdWords have revealed significant changes to their processes which could completely alter the way this facility is used.
+Now pay per click results engine AdWords (now known as Google Ads) have revealed significant changes to their processes which could completely alter the way this facility is used.

 Known as ‘Enhanced Campaigns’, Google are insisting that this new release will create the opportunity for focussed marketing so that every advertising pound can achieve greater return on investment.

 Within the new change, Google have launched a sophisticated bid management process which is aimed at improving overall effectiveness.

 The new platform enables much more advanced customer modelling so that it is possible to differentiate an ad and the call to action depending on time of day, location and the device used.